goesj/BavarianMortality/README.md

 Also within the subfolder `Maps` are shapefiles which are needed for the creation of Maps

 In addition, the results of the final forecasts may be found as an RData type called *LifeExpFrameStacking.RData*.
 These are stacked forecasts of multiple models for both males and females (see Text for details) and is needed for the visualization of Life Expecancy predictions and Shiny App.

+## R Code

+There are multiple R files requiring some packages.